 A wrecker operated by one Billy Murphy arrived at 4:00.
 We climbed up into the cab of the Kenworth, and he drove Ann, BK, me, and the old van back to Austin.
 BK revived nicely riding on Ann’s lap in front of an air conditioning vent.
 We talked amiably for the two-hour drive, even though Billy was tired.
 He works 24/7, and he’d been answering distress calls since before daylight.
 At the VW garage, which was closed by then, he wouldn’t leave us till someone came to take us home, which was another thirty minutes down the road.

-After about an hour, a taxi driven by a man named Uriel arrived.
+After about an hour, a taxi driven by a man named for the archangel Uriel arrived.
 Uriel’s lovely fourth-grade daughter was with him.
 Uriel is proprietor of a one-taxi company.
 Like Billy, he works all the time.
 Uriel is a first-generation Mexican-American.
 His view of Mexicans coming to America was that most are good people, though some are not.

 At our apartment, we discovered that I had put our only door key in the drop box at the VW garage.
 Uriel and Sophia waited until we turned up the one that we had left with my son Murph.
 He was out of town, but the key was on his desk at the bakery/restaurant he owns.
 Uriel took me to get it, then at 10:00 or so, he and Sophia started the twenty-mile drive to their home.